mmartiga209/cqr-time-series/README.md

   Contains the notebooks for data extraction from raw sources.

 - **02_data_cleaning**
-  Includes the notebooks for preprocessing and cleaning the extracted data.
+  Includes teh notebooks for preprocessing and cleaning the extracted data.

 - **03_training_test_selection_scaling**
   Covers the selection of training and test sets, as well as the application of scaling techniques.